-The great thing -- or I should say one of the many great things -- about being unemployed is that I am never bored.
-I had never quite realized just how boring work is.
-Oh, sure, I know that I performed a useful service all those many years, doing my bit in facilitating the lightning-fast hurtling of great steel cars groaning with cargo and people safely and efficiently hither and yon all over the eastern seaboard, but, save for my pitiful two weeks’ vacation each year -- vacations that themselves were a form of work, as I tried somehow to cram a year’s worth of recreation into fourteen days and invariably achieved only an excruciating state of anxiety that was mercifully quieted only by my return to the grind of work -- I had never known real, open-ended freedom.
+The great thing — or I should say one of the many great things — about being unemployed is that I am never bored.
+Before I stopped working I had never quite realized just how boring work is.
+Oh, sure, I know that I performed a useful service all those many years, doing my bit in facilitating the high speed hurtling of great steel cars groaning with cargo and people safely and efficiently hither and yon all over the eastern seaboard, but, save for my pitiful two weeks’ vacation each year — vacations that themselves were a form of work, as I tried to cram a year’s worth of recreation into fourteen days and invariably achieved only an excruciating state of anxiety that was mercifully quieted only by my return to the grind of work — I had never known real, open-ended freedom.

 I wonder now if it was not work itself which caused me to go insane, and not (depending on which of my doctors was speaking, and his mood of the day) repressed sexuality (either of the hetero or homo kind), or excessive religiosity, or alcoholism, or genetic pre-disposition.
 Perhaps it was only that eternal five-day-a-week prison sentence of honest labor that had driven me around the bend.

 The boringness, the sameness, the inescapability of it all.